christofranz/disaster-response-classification/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

+    - In case you named the database and the model differently than in the instructions above, you need to adapt the names in the `run.py` script.

 3. Go to http://0.0.0.0:3001/

     - here you can type any text and the model will classify it into 36 different categories